Confused about your exam or college applications?

 CAT has the following sections and each section requires the same level of loyalty.

 Do You Need to Quit Your Job?

-Now that you are done deciding whether you want to join coaching or prepare by yourself and now you also understand the syllabus of the exam so it is time to make the ‘Action Plan’.
-You need to make a timetable and stick to it because organisation is the key.
-You need to take each section one by one and complete it and you can check your progress through mock tests because it is the easiest way.
+Now that you are done deciding whether you want to join a coaching or prepare by yourself and now you also understand the syllabus of the exam, it is the ideal time to make the ‘Action Plan’.
+You need to make a timetable and stick to it because the organisation is the key.
+You need to take each section one by one and complete it and then you can check your progress through mock tests because it is the easiest way.

-It is the time to enroll in coaching institutes and attend classes regularly and subsequently practically analyse your progress and ask yourself the question - are you really CAT ready?
+It is the time to enrol in coaching institutes and attend classes regularly and subsequently, practically analyse your progress and ask yourself the question - are you really CAT ready?